jaggy/jag.gy.bak/source/about.md

 ---

 # About
 Hi there, I'm Jaggy!
-I'm a designer that loves writing, typography, design, and code too.
+I'm a designer that loves writing, typography, UX, and code too.

 I usually work with Laravel projects.
 I prefer building front-end things in Vanilla JS, Vue.js and sometimes React (_It really just depends_).